Types of Rhinoplasty: 5 Things to Know

 Types of Rhinoplasty

 Rhinoplasty, also known as a nose job, can change many things about this central feature on your face, including the size, width, position, and contour of the nostrils and profile.
-Some skilled plastic surgeons specialize in different types of rhinoplasty procedures like ethnic rhinoplasty, which is a good fit for people of various ethnicities that want a subtle change to the nose.
+Some skilled plastic surgeons specialize in different types of rhinoplasty procedures like ethnic rhinoplasty, which is a good fit for people of various ethnicities who want a subtle change to the nose.

 Before you undergo a nose job, it’s essential to know as much as you can.
 Below are the top things to know before you have a rhinoplasty.